-For Candidates Outside East Asia: For candidates in East Asia:
+For candidates in East Asia:

-Casualty Actuarial Society Actuaries Office in Hong Kong Attention: Library Service Attention: Patricia Kum 4350 N. Fairfax Drive, Suite 250 2202 Tower Two, Lippo Centre Arlington, Virginia 22203 89 Queensway Fax: (703) 276-3108 Hong Kong E-mail: library@casact.org E-mail: hongkonglibrary@casact.org
+Actuaries Office in Hong Kong

+Attention: Patricia Kum

+2202 Tower Two, Lippo Centre

+89 Queensway

+Hong Kong

+E-mail: hongkonglibrary@casact.org

 Candidates are responsible for the cost of returning library books.
 Books must be returned to the office from which they were borrowed.
 The CAS ships the requested book(s) in the U.S. via United Parcel Service (UPS) and internationally via Air Mail.
 Due to delays in the mail system, the CAS requires all shipments of books returned to the CAS Office to be shipped via UPS, FedEx, or an equivalent carrier with tracking capabilities.

 Please do not use the postal service.
 Overdue books will be charged at a cost of 25¢ per day.